To advise Council on heritage matters under the Ontario Heritage Act such as designation of properties.

 Our heritage buildings are limited in number.
 They are also irreplaceable, as we are reminded with the loss of the Dominion Seed House and the severe deterioration of the Barber Paper Mill.

 The structures we have protected, such as Devereaux House and the Georgetown Public Library, enrich us as a community, enhance Halton Hills’ distinctiveness and make our streetscapes memorable.

 This is an important time in the development of Halton Hills, with newer developments altering our landscape.
 This new growth must take our past into consideration.
 What we choose to value and preserve will be part of our future landscape.
-Heritage Halton Hills may advise Council on heritage matters, but we can’t do it alone.
-We need the support of the community, property owners and developers in order to preserve what we cherish about living in Halton Hills.
+Heritage Halton Hills may advise Council on heritage matters, but we cannot do it alone.
+We need the support of the community, property owners and developers in order to preserve what we cherish about living and working in Halton Hills.
+Halton Hills Heritage Register

 Heritage Halton Hills is an advisory committee to Town Council, comprised of members of the public appointed by Council to advise on identifying, protecting and preserving the Town's historic assets for the benefit of all residents.
 The committee is chaired by a member of Council.
 Members have diverse interests and skills who share an enthusiasm for preserving our Town’s heritage.